jaysingh9518/nextjs-landing-page/README-old.md

 ## Deploying on Vercel

-The fastest way to deploy this project is on [Vercel](https://vercel.com/).
+The fastest way to deploy Finwise is on [Vercel](https://vercel.com/).
 Simply click the "Deploy with Vercel" button at the top of this README, or check the [Next.js deployment docs](https://vercel.com/docs/deployments/deployment-methods) for other deployment options.

 ---

 ## Contributing

-This project is open-source, and we welcome contributions from the community!
-If you have ideas for new components, designs, layouts, or optimizations, please join us in making it even better.
+Finwise is an open-source project, and we welcome contributions from the community!
+If you have ideas for new components, designs, layouts, or optimizations, please join us in making Finwise even better.

 ### How to Contribute